 Build intuitive user flows, stronger customer journeys and improve information architecture.

-Don’t Forget to Lead
+Don’t forget to lead

-Just because you are designing a pageless website, doesn’t mean you no longer need to guide your users through the site.
-Design a site that always shows the user where they are while simultaneously directing them to where you want them to go.
 This is the goal of any website, regardless of how many pages it has.
-Additionally, showing a user where there are located within a site is the secondary purpose of navigation elements and should not be disregarded.
+Additionally, showing a user where they are located within a site is the secondary purpose of navigation elements and should not be disregarded.

 Here is a good example of this in action.
 This Lexus site highlights persistent navigation elements as the user comes to them.
 At any point of the single page, a user can look at the top and quickly navigate to where they want to go.